Table of contents

 Traditional implants require adequate bone density and height for placement.
 Specialized solutions include short implants, narrow-diameter implants, and zygomatic implants anchored in cheekbone.
 All-on-4 or All-on-6 systems utilize angled placements, maximizing existing bone.
 Selecting between traditional and specialized approaches depends on bone quality, patient health, and treatment goals for optimal outcomes.

 Advanced dental implant techniques for low bone density include computer-guided surgery, tilted implant placement, and immediate loading protocols.
 Zygomatic implants bypass atrophied maxillary bone entirely.
 Subperiosteal implants rest atop bone rather than within it.
-These innovations expand treatment possibilities, making dental implants with bone loss achievable without extensive augmentation procedures for many patients.
+These innovations expand treatment possibilities.
+They make dental implants with bone loss achievable without extensive augmentation procedures for many patients.

 Regain full dental function and confidence with a complete set of full mouth dental implants